Amphaal/SoundSentry/README.md

 # SoundSentry
-Bridges your currently iTunes listened tune with WTNZ
+Bridges your iTunes's currently listened tune with SoundVitrine